Shiaulis/ListOfEmployees/README.md

 There are several model classes which don’t know anything about UI.
 There are several view controllers that manage the views and provide an interaction between views and model.
 Views visualize information and provide an interaction with user.

 The main model class is **Application Model** class.
 It initiates all model classes that are needed for app functionality:
-* **RemoteDataFetcher**.
+* **RemoteRequest**.
 This class provides connection to remote server by given set of URLs.
 This class works on URLSession API and provides all data, responses and errors received from the remote servers.
-On every remote request Application Model creates separate RemoteDataFetcher class instance.
+On every remote request Application Model creates separate RemoteRequest class instance.
 * **DataMapper** provides parsing of the received data and mapping to Employee structure.
 Also it provides contact identifier for each employee which it finds in the user’s contacts.
 * **PersistentCacheStorage** saves the data if it is correct and can be parsed by DataMapper and also provides cached data when it is needed.
 Unlike first two classes it works on delegate pattern and notifies Application model about its states by delegate callbacks.
 All data from model is passed to UI by **DataProvider** protocol.